delete-app/delete/src/content/docs/learn/module-1-know-yourself/1-why-self-awareness-matters.md

 ## The Research

-Studies consistently show that self-awareness predicts relationship satisfaction better than personality compatibility.
-A 2010 meta-analysis in *Psychological Bulletin* found that people with higher self-awareness:
+Research consistently shows that self-awareness predicts relationship satisfaction.
+People with higher self-awareness tend to:
 - Choose more compatible partners
 - Communicate needs more effectively
 - Leave unhealthy relationships faster
 - Report higher relationship satisfaction

+A key concept here is *self-clarity* — knowing who you are and what you want.
+Lewandowski & Nardone (2012) found that self-concept clarity predicts relationship quality: people who understand themselves form healthier, more satisfying relationships.

 The good news?
 Self-awareness isn't fixed.
 It's a skill you can develop.

+*Reference: Lewandowski, G. W., & Nardone, N. (2012).
+Self-concept clarity's role in self–other agreement and the accuracy of behavioral prediction.
+Self and Identity, 11(1), 71-89.*

 ---